victor-s-santos/FastAPI/app1/README.md

 # Using_Base_Model
-- As my first experience with FastAPI, I am going to develop an api using the Base Model.
+- As my first experience with FastAPI, I am going to develop a very simple api using the Base Model.